Jacksonville International Airport: Accidents and incidents

-2025 Parking Garage Incident
+2025 parking garage fire

-On May 16, 2025, the Hourly Parking Garage structure suffered damage after a vehicle caught fire.
-The fire quickly spread across a portion of the 3rd level, affecting around 50 vehicles and causing a partial collapse of the 2nd and 3rd levels.
+On May 16, 2025, the hourly parking garage structure suffered damage after a vehicle caught fire.
+The fire quickly spread across a portion of the 3rd level, affecting around 50 vehicles and causing a partial collapse of the second and third levels.
 The garage will remain closed indefinitely until its structural integrity can be examined.

 As of June 2025, the origin of the fire was linked to a single BMW, though it is still unclear how the fire spread so significantly.
 The airport is expected to spend $38 million to fix the garage; while insurance proceeds are expected to play a large role, it is not completely clear how the full cost of the fix will be covered.

 The airport says it may use the opportunity to add an additional floor to the parking garage as well as a sprinkler system to help suppress future fires.

+In 2024, construction began on a parking garage containing 2,000 spaces that is expected to open in November 2026.
+This new garage is situated nearby the hourly parking garage that was involved in the 2025 fire, as well as the existing daily parking garage.
+Repairs on the fire-damaged parking garage are expected to be completed in summer 2027 and return more than 300 parking spaces into service.